JoseRoca/WinFBX/docs/Graphics/CGraphCtx Class.md

 ##### Remarks

-Resizable and stretchable are mutually exclusive.
+If resizable, the virtual buffer is set to the size of the control.
+If the control is made smaller and then bigger, part of the contents are lost.
+Therefore, the caller must redraw it.Resizable and stretchable are mutually exclusive.

 ### <a name="SaveImage"></a>SaveImage